culturing/poems/Poems/Prologue/Gettysburg.md

 He did not govern well.
 I've said it and will say it again, he cowed to violence, could not admit that states wished to secede.
 Oh, what a sneaky devil, blind in the face of the obvious.
-There is no forthcoming millenium where all peoples of all colors live as one.
+There is no forthcoming millennium where all peoples of all colors live as one.
 De Tocqueville said so.
 Yet we try and try and try.
 I do not know what else we could try, but we at least could notice the obvious,